nialloc91/roman_numerals-1/README.md

 - Initial value does not need to be passed back in response.

 - API will only be consumed by this client.

+- Supported devices not in specification.
+Going to assume a mobile first approach.

 ### Notes